 It’s like being on a rollercoaster you didn’t sign up for, with the added bonus of unexpected loop-de-loops and the occasional emotional whiplash.
 But hey, you survive it, don’t you?
 And sometimes, you even thrive.
 Let’s talk about the experience of growing up with divorced parents, the good, the bad, and the “wow, did that just happen?” moments.
 Spoiler alert: You might not have asked for this life, but it’s probably made you the strong, resilient, slightly sarcastic person you are today.

-The minute your parents tell you they’re divorcing, you’re hit with a cocktail of emotions—sadness, confusion, anger, and a dash of guilt.
+The minute your parents tell you they’re divorcing, you’re hit with a cocktail of emotions such as sadness, confusion, anger, and a dash of guilt.
 It’s like a confusing buffet of feelings that you never really asked to be a part of.
 You’re basically in a constant state of, “Wait, is this a bad dream, or is this real life?”
 You might have even googled “how to cope with parents splitting up” at 2 AM (no shame).

 But here’s the thing: it’s all normal.
 It’s okay to feel like your world has been shaken up like a snow globe on a coffee table.
 The important part is that you let yourself feel those emotions, even if they’re messy.